zn-a/PDP/README.md

 ### Directory structure

-All the tools are already installed in it and available under the directory: `TBD`.
+All the tools are already installed in it and available under the directory: `~/course`.
 This directory should not be used to store changes or other files that were not there in the first place.

 The tools and projects available in the shared directory:
 * RISCV GCC